caameron/CS586-GradProject/README.md

 A listing of all the contents for each of the tables in the data base are located in this folder : [TableContents](https://github.com/caameron/CS586-GradProject/tree/master/TablesContents)

 ## Application
+For my sample application I created a simple client side application that is implemented using php and html.
+As of right the time that I am writing this file, I have converted it in to an executable file that runs on windows.
+The application will connect with the postgres database that the class uses using php’s built in tools.
+There are many functions which interact wil PostgreSQL which were used to connect to the database and execute queries.
+Due to this no additional library was needed to complete the application.
+As for the GUI, it is very minimalistic with a few drop down menus and the results displayed back in a table format.
+The specifics of the application are described below.

+The overall design of the application was to give the user the ability to choose certain criteria such as teams or positions and have the database return the statistics for the players that meet those requirements.
+The application does this through the use of drop down menus for both positions and teams but, chooses the most current season in the database by default.
+The query to get the data from the database is mostly pre-written with variables in the where clause to choose specific requirements.
+Once the query is obtained with the correct requirements a connection is made to the database and the query is ran to obtain the results.
+The results are then displayed back to the user in table form using html code.
+Lastly for simplicity reasons only the main statitical information is returned for each player (rebounds, assits, steals, blocks, points).